 Conditions that can be related to Scleroderma or Raynaud's

-It can occur by itself or along with forms of arthritis or auto immune conditions like scleroderma.
-Although it is never fatal, it is usually difficult to manage and can cause significant disability and disruption of quality of life, it can also lead to depression and social isolation.
+Fibromyalgia can occur by itself or along with forms of arthritis or other autoimmune conditions, including scleroderma.
+Although it is never fatal, it is usually difficult to manage and can cause significant disability and disruption to quality of life.
+It can also lead to depression and social isolation.

-Fibromyalgia is a common illness, more common than rheumatoid arthritis* and can even be more painful.
-People with mild to moderate cases of fibromyalgia are usually able to live a normal life, given the appropriate treatment.
+Fibromyalgia is a common illness, more so than rheumatoid arthritis* and can be even more painful.
+People with mild to moderate cases of fibromyalgia are usually able to live a normal life, with the appropriate treatment.